oxyc/ansible-role-php-pgsql/README.md

 (RedHat/CentOS only) If you have enabled any additional repositories (might I suggest geerlingguy.repo-epel or geerlingguy.repo-remi), those repositories can be listed under this variable (e.g. `remi,epel`).
 This can be handy, as an example, if you want to install the latest version of PHP 5.4, which is in the Remi repository.

-    php_mysql_package: php-mysql # RedHat
+    php_pgsql_package: php-pgsql # RedHat
-    php_mysql_package: php5-mysql # Debian
+    php_pgsql_package: php5-pgsql # Debian

-The PHP MySQL package to install via apt/yum.
-This should only be overridden if you need to install a unique/special package for MySQL support, as in the case of using software collections on Enterprise Linux.
+The PHP PostgreSQL package to install via apt/yum.
+This should only be overridden if you need to install a unique/special package for PostgreSQL support, as in the case of using software collections on Enterprise Linux.

 ## Dependencies